dhellmann/pymotw-3/source/re/index.rst

 .. module:: re
     :synopsis: Searching within and changing text using formal patterns.

-:Purpose: Searching within and changing text using formal patterns.

 *Regular expressions* are text matching patterns described with a formal syntax.
 The patterns are interpreted as a set of instructions, which are then executed with a string as input to produce a matching